benborgers/www/posts/gatsby-google-fonts.md

 ---
 title: How to use Google Fonts with Gatsby
 date: 2020-03-29
+tags:
-tags: programming
+    - programming
+    - gatsby
 ---
 First, install `react-helmet-async` and `@rhysforyou/gatsby-plugin-react-helmet-async`.
 These allow you to add things to the `<head>` of your pages.

 ```bash
 npm install react-helmet-async @rhysforyou/gatsby-plugin-react-helmet-async
 ```

 Then, add the `@rhysforyou/gatsby-plugin-react-helmet-async` plugin to your [`gatsby-config.js`](https://www.gatsbyjs.org/docs/gatsby-config/) file:

 ```jsx
 // gatsby-config.js